Is your website design driving your calls to your competitors?

-This may look overly simplified, but it actually is.
-There’s a lot that goes into each step, each being as specialized as the next, but this is the basic outline.
+This may look overly simplified, as there’s a lot that goes into each step, each being as specialized as the next, but this is the basic outline.

 So, knowing this, here’s some tips for your website that may drive away your calls to your competitors:

-- If your website can’t be understood in 5 seconds, they’ll leave your website, they will not call you.
-No joke.
-People online “Browse” they do not read.
-Especially in an emergency.
+- If your website can’t be understood in 5 seconds, they’ll leave, they will not call you.
+People online “Browse” they don’t read, especially in an emergency.

-- If your rankings in Google are excellent from SEO, but your website is bad for phone calls, don’t turn off your water damage SEO, fix the website.
-If you turn off your website’s SEO and then fix the site, you’ve just killed the earlier relay race leg and you have to fix it again (still no phone calls).
+- If your Google rankings are excellent from SEO, but your website is bad for phone calls, don’t turn off your Water Damage SEO, fix the website.
+If you turn off the SEO and then fix the site, you’ve just killed the earlier relay race leg and you have to fix it again (still no phone calls).

-- DO NOT change your website when you get bored of it or let a new marketing person change it because they think it’s a good idea.
+- DO NOT change your website when you’re bored of it or let some new marketing guy change it for some un-proven, opinionated reason.
 ONLY change it if it ISN’T getting calls.
 If it’s working, leave it alone.

 - Look like your customer.
-Don’t design a $25,000 website showing mansions and looking like you cost a fortune when you’re located in middle-class, blue-collar suburbs.
+Don’t design a $25,000 website showing mansions and Bentley’s when you’re located in middle-class, blue-collar suburbs.
 They won’t call you.

 - Do not change bunch of things on your website at once.
 Change one thing at a time.
 Otherwise you won’t know exactly what the problem was and may change something else that kills your phone calls, inadvertently.

 - Do not let internet marketing generalists work on your water damage site.
-This is a very specialized market and it is fickle and you’ll waste at least 3-6 months of your time and money on someone who doesn’t know what they are doing or “educating them” on your dime.
+This is a very specialized market and you’ll waste at least 3-6 months of your time and money on someone who doesn’t know what they’re doing or “educating them” on your dime.

-- DO NOT “do what everyone else is doing out there”.
+- DO NOT do what everyone else is doing out there.
 Trust me.
-I’ve worked with over a thousand water damage companies on this planet.
+I’ve worked with over a thousand water damage companies directly, including the big ones.
 Just because your competitors are doing it, doesn’t mean it’s working.

-Persist through the really race cycle I showed you above.
+Persist through the relay-race I showed you above.
 Be expert at each step.
 Don’t get sloppy.
-I know how much money my clients make on this, when it works well.
+I know how much money my clients make, when it works well.
 It’s well worth your time and Gross Revenues to do so.